- What is sports analytics? What are the different use cases of sports analytics? We answer these questions here

 Unquestionably, Descriptive Sports Analytics has a far-reaching role to play in a team winning strategy compared to Predictive Sports Analytics.
 In this article, you have learned the importance of Sports Analytics and how analytics can impact different sports.
 We also analyzed team India’s performance over the past 4 years in T20 cricket.

 Kindly leave your queries/feedback in the comments sections, I will reach out to you.
-Have fun implementing these ideas for your favorite sport!You can also read this article on Analytics Vidhya's Android APP
+Have fun implementing these ideas for your favorite sport!You can also read this article on our Mobile APP